 Soccer-Ronaldo's fitness and attitude both under the spotlight

-MILAN, Nov 11 (Reuters) - Cristiano Ronaldo's fitness and attitude came under the spotlight on Monday after he reacted angrily to being substituted during Juventus' win over AC Milan and coach Maurizio Sarri said the 34-year-old had been nursing a knee injury for some time.
+MILAN, Nov 11 (Reuters) - Cristiano Ronaldo's fitness and attitude has come under the spotlight after he reacted angrily to being substituted during Juventus' win over AC Milan and coach Maurizio Sarri said the 34-year-old had been nursing a knee injury for some time.

-Ronaldo now faces two matches with Portugal where he will want to help the European champions guarantee their place at Euro 2020 and close in on the 100-goal milestone for his country although it is unclear if he will be able to play.
+Ronaldo now faces two matches with Portugal where he will want to help the European champions guarantee their place at Euro 2020 and close in on the 100-goal milestone for his country.

-Portugal's most capped player and alltime record scorer, he currently has 95 goals and, given his prolific scoring record, it is not inconceivable that he could reach 100 mark against Lithuania and Luxemburg.
+He currently has 95 goals and, given his prolific record, it is not inconceivable that he could reach 100 against Lithuania and Luxemburg -- if he can play.

-Ronaldo was substituted in the 55th minute of Sunday's Serie A match, the earliest he has ever been replaced during his 18 months at Juventus.
-He gave coach Maurizio Sarri a dirty look and walked straight down the tunnel.
+Ronaldo gave Sarri a dirty look and walked straight down the tunnel after being substituted in the 55th minute on Sunday, prompting widespread criticism led by former Real Madrid, Juventus and England coach Fabio Capello.

-Sarri said the player was hampered by a knee problem which he was trying to administer without missing matches.
+"Ronaldo hasn't dribbled past a player in three years and I remember when he could leave them on the floor," Capello told Sky Sport Italia.
+"Sarri was right to take him off.
+The fact that he did not go and sit on the bench was not a good image."

-Sarri added that Ronaldo was also suffering collateral problems with his thigh and calf, raising the question as to whether the player is taking an unnecessary risk and should not just have a rest.
+Sarri added that Ronaldo was also suffering problems with his thigh and calf, raising questions as to whether the strikerwas taking unnecessary risksby playing on rather than taking some time outto regain full fitness.

 Ronaldo's career has been remarkably injury-free and his longest layoff was in 2008 when a fractured knee cap sidelined him for 94 days, during which he missed 11 games.

-An ankle injury cost him nine games in 2009 and he suffered another knee injury during the Euro 2016 final for Portugal against France which put him out of action for 60 days.
+An ankle injury cost him nine games in 2009 and he suffered another knee injury during the Euro 2016 final for Portugal against France.

-He was also troubled by tendinosis around his left knee in the run-up to the 2014 World Cup although he played in all three of Portugal's games but later admitted that he had taken a risk by playing through it.
+He was also troubled by tendinosis around his left knee in the run-up to the 2014 World Cup.
+He played in all of Portugal's games but later admitted that he had taken a risk by playing through it.

 According to the specialist website Transfermarkt, he has only missed 53 games in his entire career due to injury.